aemuser/roman-conversion-master/README.md

 # Point Mechanism
 • Find and reference a specification for Roman numerals online.
 Wikipedia is acceptable.
 • Provide clear and concise documentation:

 README.md with:

-How to build and run your project.
+• How to build and run your project.
-Your engineering and testing methodology
+• Your engineering and testing methodology
-Your packaging layout
+• Your packaging layout
-Dependency attribution
+• Dependency attribution
 Inline documentation in your source code
 • Tests
 • Error Handling

+## Extension

+Include additional DevOps capabilities in your project to represent how you would prepare your project for ease of operation in a production environment (e.g. metrics, monitoring, logging, etc.).
+Add tooling to build a runnable Docker container for your service if you are familiar with Docker.

 # springboot-sample-app